-Above It All treats a wide range of co-occurring disorders.
+Above It All’s network of facility partners treats a wide range of co-occurring disorders.
 Here are some examples of the dual diagnosis conditions we treat:

 Everyone feels sad from time to time; this is a normal and even a healthy part of being a human.
 Persistent or debilitating melancholy, however, may go beyond mere emotion.
 In fact, it may be the sign of a serious, chronic mood disorder.
 Depression, when left untreated, can affect all areas of life—sleeping, eating, work, relationships, and more.

 Bipolar disorder is a mental health issue that is characterized by extreme shifts between mania (high energy and elevated mood) and depression (low energy and mood).
 While we all have our ups and downs, those with bipolar disorder may swing from extreme to extreme fairly frequently.
-Above It All offers diagnosis and treatment for those who are struggling with this chronic condition.
+Above It All’s partners offer diagnosis and treatment for those who are struggling with this chronic condition.

 When we experience trauma, we can sometimes carry unpleasant memories with us for the rest of our lives.
 Those with PTSD have more than just unpleasant memories: They have intrusive, unwanted memories, flashbacks and nightmares, as well as other ongoing emotional symptoms.
 Diagnosis and treatment can provide relief.
 Those who most commonly face PTSD include soldiers, those who have lived through abuse, accident survivors, etc.

 As with depression, there is a significant difference between everyday emotions (occasional worry or tension, in this case) and persistent, often debilitating symptoms, such as crippling worry or irrational fear.
 Those with anxiety problems may have sustainable, worsening nervousness or stress.
-Above It All can provide tools for coping with anxiety, without the need of drugs or alcohol.
+Above It All’s facility partners can provide tools for coping with anxiety, without the need of drugs or alcohol.